lucy3/context_semantic_axes/README.md

 ### Deprecated
 Some scripts were written to experiment with things but they will not be included in the paper.
-- `calc_npmi.py`: get embeddings using contexts with high NPMI
+- `calc_npmi.py`: get embeddings using contexts with high NPMI (top contexts did not make sense)
 - `community_users.py`: create user-based network among ideologies (resulted in ugly network)